rwilson4/bootstrap-stat/README.md

 to manage shared memory, and `pickle` cannot be used with locally defined functions.
 For users of this library, hopefully that implementation detail is irrelevant.

+## Licensing
+Bootstrap-Stat is licensed under the Apache License, Version 2.0.
+See `LICENSE.txt` for the full license text.

 ## References